martinrombach88/korean_listening_app/README.md

 audio course lessons.
 The courses include optional changes to subtitles, with traditional English and English in the Korean word order, something useful for those having trouble with the reversal of words when learning a language like Korean.

-This application was made in collaboration with my code mentor Andrew Rombach, who wrote Query.js and the audio components.
+This application was made in collaboration with my code mentor Andrew Rombach, who wrote the Query.js module and the functions of the audio components.

 ## Demo